By Joe Wallin | July 6, 2026 | ~7 min read

 The interaction between stock redemptions and QSBS qualification is one of the most misunderstood—and most dangerous—areas of startup tax planning.
-I've seen founders and investors lose millions in potential tax exclusions because their company's buyback strategy wasn't run through a Section 1202 lens first.
+Founders and investors have lost millions in potential tax exclusions because their company's buyback strategy wasn't run through a Section 1202 lens first.
 This post walks you through how redemptions can disqualify QSBS, what the law actually allows, and how to protect yourself.

 What Is QSBS?
 A Quick Refresher on the Updated Rules